-Top 5 Legendary Swords
+Top 5 Legendary Swords of All Time

-Fantasy Swords, Historical Swords...
-Legendary Swords
+The Most Memorable Fantasy Swords, Coolest Historical Swords... and Epic Legendary Swords

 Swords were always an item that represent the best virtues - honor, glory, courage, skill - and a fine collectible for lots of people worldwide (I'm a sword collector myself!).

 This hub is about the top 5 most famous and legendary swords - If your favorite sword is not among these, make sure you leave me a comment to check them out!